We offer Complex Decongestive Therapy

 d) Multi-layered Compression Bandaging.

-e) Patient and family education: Orient patient’s self-care and caregivers or family members available toward the second phase of treatment named “maintenance phase”.
+e) Patient and family education: Orient patient’s self-care and caregivers or family

 The results obtained in the acute phase of therapy should be maintained when the therapist stops providing the service.